When God Looked Like a Snowman

 I have sometimes approached this as though the mystery were a puzzle we should be able to solve.

-But the truth is, if we’re honest, most of us don’t fully understand even ourselves.
+But the truth is, if we’re honest, most of us don’t even fully understand ourselves.

 We often surprise ourselves with our reactions, our fears, our courage, and our contradictions.

-Not a problem to solve — but a relationship that holds us, shapes us, and sends us out.
+Not a problem to solve but — a relationship that holds us, shapes us, and sends us out.

 Returning to the Child — And the Life We Lead Today

-I think she was trying to make sense of a presence she had felt — but not fully understood.
+I think she was trying to make sense of a presence she had felt — but not understood.

 And the teenager who wrestled with the theory of evolution — I think she was trying to protect something precious she had sensed was important, even if she couldn’t yet explain why.

-But as an adult, even after three years at theological college and all the years since, I still don’t know what God looks like.
+But as an adult, even after three years at theological college and all the years since, I still don’t really know what God looks like.

 But the amazing thing is this: I now understand that I don’t need to know everything.